 The Society strives to provide fair interest rates for both mortgage and savings customers, in the context of the reshaping of the funding base.
 From a savings perspective we consider the rates to be competitive in the marketplace.

 Key Performance Indicators

 The Board and Executive monitor all aspects of the Society's financial performance on an ongoing basis.
-The key performance indicators (KPIs) used as measures are set out below and disclosed in more detail on the following pages:
+The key performance indicators (KPIs) used as measures are set out below and disclosed in more detail: